Adding/Dropping or Withdrawing from a Course

 Following class registration, students meet with their Financial Aid Advisor to complete financial aid paperwork.
 Balances not covered by financial aid must be paid in full by the first day of class or be scheduled under an approved payment plan with the first payment due no later than the first day of class.
 Student account bills are emailed prior to the start of the semester as well as after the add/drop period and individual student accounts are viewable online through the student portal.
 Students are responsible for reviewing account information and reporting any discrepancies to the Student Accounts department and/or their Financial Aid Advisor.

-A student who wishes to audit a course should contact the Office of the Registrar.
+A student who wishes to audit a course should contact the Office of Admissions.
+Renewal students should refer to the RMCAD Renew section of the catalog for complete information.
 Audit students are charged the standard credit hour rate for a course (see the Financial Services/Tuition portion of this catalog for exact amounts).
+Auditors receive a grade of “AU”.
 Auditors taking no other classes with RMCAD must meet the same academic requirements as students registering for credit.
 Financial aid is not available for audited courses.

 All full-time and part-time students are expected to meet minimum standards of progress determined on the basis of cumulative grade point average (CUM GPA) and Completion Rate (CR).
 Undergraduate students must achieve a minimum cumulative grade point average of 2.0 by the end of the first semester and for the duration of their degree program.
 All Art Education majors must achieve a minimum cumulative grade point average of 2.5 by the end of their first semester and for the duration of the Art Education degree program.

 All full-time and part-time graduate students are expected to meet minimum standards of progress determined on the basis of CUM GPA.
 Students must achieve a minimum cumulative grade point average of 2.5 at the end of their first semester and a 3.0 for the duration of their degree.